There is a very interesting

 Using the Barna approach of studying people’s core religious beliefs produces a very different outcome.
 Just 8% of the adult population qualifies as evangelical based on their answers to the nine belief questions.
 Among that segment, a significantly higher proportion (90%) is likely to vote in November, and Sen. McCain holds a huge lead (61%-17%) over the Democratic nominee.
 Overall, just 14% of this group remains undecided regarding their candidate of choice.

-This certainly ties in to something I wrote about several weeks ago, when I noted a Pew survey which showed that nearly 60% of evangelicals believed that "many religions lead to eternal life."
+wrote about several weeks ago, when I noted a Pew survey which showed that nearly 60% of evangelicals believed that "many religions lead to eternal life."
 So, if only 8% of the adult population in this country qualifies for Barna's standard of evangelicalism, what kind of standards are they using?

 "Born again Christians" are defined as people who said they have made a personal commitment to Jesus Christ that is still important in their life today and who also indicated they believe that when they die they will go to Heaven because they had confessed their sins and had accepted Jesus Christ as their savior.
 Respondents are not asked to describe themselves as "born again."